-Creating value for CPG brands in 2021 starts with optimizing the value of data
+Creating value and driving growth for CPG brands in 2022 starts with optimizing the value of data

 “Today’s shoppers expect convenient and personalized engagements in every interaction, across all touchpoints.
 Retailers and brands must work to seamlessly deliver meaningful experiences that delight shoppers and drive loyalty.” - Jim Hertel, SVP Analytics, Inmar Intelligence

 CPG makers and their retail partners have had to make a lot progress to address these trends.
 Those that best prepared did more than survive; many are actually thriving facing extremely difficult circumstances, due to their ability to keep up with customer expectations and demands.